Product Navigation

 • The which are newer than version 2.0, you should refer the detailed response.

-• To avoid compatibility issues; keep the powershell updated.
+• To avoid compatibility issues; keep the PowerShell updated.

 3. To manage the permissions or roles locally; execute the commands in EMS (Exchange Management Shell)